Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Libraries/README.md

 You may browse into the source files, synthesis report or waveform viewer by simply selecting them from the 'Explorer' window and 'Flow Navigator' window.

 The top_module.cpp calls the FFT library and the parameters are defined in the data_path.hpp file.
-For detailed instructions about how to use FFT library, please refer to the Vitis Library [github.io](https://xilinx.github.io/Vitis_Libraries/dsp/2021.2/user_guide/L1.html#fixed-point-1-d-ssr-fft-usage) page.
+For detailed instructions about how to use FFT library, please refer to the Vitis Library [github.io](https://xilinx.github.io/Vitis_Libraries/dsp/2022.1/user_guide/L1.html#fixed-point-1-d-ssr-fft-usage) page.

 3. Export IP in HLS project

 Now we have verified that the library IP is working properly and we will export it to a Vivado IP.
 To do so, click the `Export RTL` from *IMPLEMENTATION* item in *Flow Navigator*.
-In the pop-up window, we will leave every settings unchanged and click `OK` to export the IP.›
+In the pop-up window, we will leave every settings unchanged and click `OK` to export the IP.
-By default, the IP will be exported to the <project folder>/solutionN/impl, in this case, it is in following directory:
+By default, the IP will be exported to the `<project folder>/solutionN/impl`, in this case, it is in following directory:

 ~~~
 /home/project/Vitis_Libraries/dsp/L1/examples/1Dfix_impluse/prj_impulse_test.prj/solution1/impl